 - a.
-Students must submit a written appeal to the Financial Aid Office within 14 days of the end of the semester. - b.
-Students submitting an appeal must meet standards of academic progress. - c.
-Students must submit their request in writing.
+Students must submit a written appeal to the Student Financial Services Office within 14 days of the end of the semester. - Students submitting an appeal must meet standards of academic progress. - Students must submit their request in writing.
 The written request must include the following: - i.
 An explanation of the mitigating circumstances - ii.
 Documentation that supports the appeal - d.
 Appeals may be granted based upon the special circumstance related to the lower GPA. - e.
 Students may appeal the loss of scholarship eligibility once during their enrollment at Davenport University. - f.
 If students are granted the appeal, they must maintain a semester GPA equal to or higher than the minimum GPA required by the particular scholarship they are receiving.
 (GPAs will be checked each semester.) - g.
-The final decision rests with the Financial Aid Office. - h.
+The final decision rests with the Student Financial Services Office. - h.
 This policy applies to all institutional scholarship programs that are renewable.

-The Financial Aid Office will notify students via email of the loss of a scholarship and opportunity for appeal.
-The Financial Aid Office will notify students of the granting or denial of the appeal.
+The Student Financial Services Office will notify students via email of the loss of a scholarship and opportunity for appeal.
+The Student Financial Services Office will notify students of the granting or denial of the appeal.
 If the appeal is granted, an email will outline the conditions of the appeal.
-If the student falls below the conditions of appeal, the Financial Aid Office will send an email explaining the final loss of the scholarship.
+If the student falls below the conditions of appeal, the Student Financial Services Office will send an email explaining the final loss of the scholarship.

-NOTE: Information about current Davenport University Scholarships and Grants, as well as the qualifications and criteria for each scholarship, can be found at davenport.edu/financial-aid/ scholarships.
+NOTE: Information about current Davenport University Scholarships and Grants, as well as the qualifications and criteria for each scholarship, can be found at davenport.edu/financial-aid/scholarships.